StevenMayher/432-2022/projectA/proposals/feedback1.md

 :----: | :---------: | :------------------------------------------------------------------
 1 | Erika Hutt and Alan Kiang | Section 6: Your question also includes your binary outcome, so just edit this.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
 2 | Alise Carlson | Minor comments: the websites in your first two references aren't linked correctly.
 You don't capitalize "united states" in section 2 and you probably should.
 Section 3: I am not seeing any confirmation that all categorical variables included in the tibble have at least 30 observations at each level/discussion of sanity checks- although this information is available later on - it would be nice to be told here, rather than looking for it.
 I'm also not certain why you would have/need two ID variables.
 Section 5: It took me a while to fully understand what your variables were, with part of my confusion stemming from this table - you say for all of your `rep_race` categories that the possible values are 0-100, when I believe it would be -100 to 100.
 More clearly stating what these variables are/how they are made would also be helpful.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
+3 | Kyaw Oo Hla | Thanks for your successful revision.
+See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 4 | Kristi Lin-Rahardja | Please include your .Rds and raw data in submission.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
 5 | Jay Wei | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 6 | Gen Li and Jiayue Yang | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.